-No matter what footwear type pattern you make, it is always very important to mark the center line.
-IT’s enough to make even a small hall ( with a awl) near the edge.
+No matter what footwear type’s pattern you make, it is always very important to mark the center line.
+IT’s enough to make even a small hall ( with an awl) near the edge.

 This will help you to place your upper in the right spot on your last every time.

-The mark on your upper should always match the center of your last.
+The mark on your upper should always match the center of your shoe last.

-If your pattern consist of many details the trick is to use the center line.
+If your pattern consists of many details the trick is to use the center line.
 You should start your pattern assembling from the center mark.

-By starting assembling from the center mark will always lead to perfect result.
+By starting assembling from the center mark will always lead to a perfect result.

 4. Perfect Fitting of Lining Pattern